 Weight of the U Step

+The U-step walker is heavier than the traditional rolling walker.
 Now, this can be a good AND a bad thing.
-The walker does weigh quite a bit more than the traditional rolling walker.
 This may make it more difficult to transport (lifting it in and out of a car).
-But really this is a small price to pay for the benefits it offers as far as stability.
+On the other hand, this is a small price to pay for the benefits it offers as far as stability.
 The added weight gives the walker added stability increasing its effectiveness to prevent falls.

 More features specifically for someone with PD

 Than this walker is the only one on the market that also offers additional features specifically for balance and movement problems with PD.